Injured in a big rig or semi-truck collision?

 Talk to our personal injury attorneys

 Trucking corporations and insurance companies resolve claims by making business decisions based on what they think their bottom line exposure will be if they go to trial.
 For that reason, it is very important that you choose a law firm that has experience with large cases and that is capable of fighting the battle at trial (if you are forced to go to trial).

 At Brown Trial Firm, we’ve handled some extremely difficult trucking accident cases throughout Texas.
-Attorneys Dale Williams and Laura Brown have a long record of success representing crash victims, and they are also Board Certified Specialists in Personal Injury Trial Law by the Texas Board of Legal Specialization—a distinction held by only 10 percent of Texas attorneys.
+Attorney Laura Brown has a long record of success representing crash victims, and she is also Board Certified Specialist in Personal Injury Trial Law by the Texas Board of Legal Specialization—a distinction held by only 10 percent of Texas attorneys.

 Each case poses tough challenges and unforeseen factors, but one thing remains consistent: the overwhelming amount of destruction inflicted upon the victims.
 We firmly believe in helping those who have suffered terrible losses obtain the compensation they deserve and are owed.

 Undoubtedly, if you’ve been involved in a tractor-trailer accident of any kind, you’ll have questions – lots of them.
 Don’t let those responsible leave you to suffer in silence.

 At Brown Trial Firm, we have that experience and a track record of results.
 We are happy to show our results to you at your request.